bootstrap-vue/bootstrap-vue/src/components/time/README.md

 Keyboard navigation:

 - <kbd>ArrowUp</kbd> Increments the currently selected spinbutton value
-- <kbd>ArrowDown</kbd> Deccrements the currently selected spinbutton value
+- <kbd>ArrowDown</kbd> Decrements the currently selected spinbutton value
 - <kbd>Home</kbd> Sets the selected spinbutton to the minimum value
 - <kbd>End</kbd> Sets the selected spinbutton to the maximum value
 - <kbd>PageUp</kbd> Increases the selected spinbutton value by the spinbutton's step by a larger value
 - <kbd>PageDown</kbd> Decreases the selected spinbutton value by the spinbutton's step by a larger value
 - <kbd>ArrowRight</kbd> Moves focus to the next spin button in the component
 - <kbd>ArrowLeft</kbd> Moves focus to the previous spin button in the component

-Several of the `label-*` props are not visible on screen, but are used to label various elements within the calendar for screen reader users. e.g. the `label-selected` prop is added to the elemnt that disaplays the seleted value.
+Several of the `label-*` props are not visible on screen, but are used to label various elements within the calendar for screen reader users. e.g. the `label-selected` prop is added to the element that displays the selected value.

 When internationalizing the datepicker, it is important to also update the `label-*` props with appropriate translated strings, so that international screen reader users will hear the correct